 The Center for Educational and Assistive Technology is an authorized fee-for-service provider for clients from the community at large.
 The following services are offered to the community.

 - Loan program

-The Center for Adaptive Technology is open to all Southern students however, some services are restricted to students registered with the Disability Resource Center.
+The Center for Adaptive Technology is open to all Southern students however, some services are restricted to students registered with the Center for Academic Success and Accessibility Services.
 Students with disabilities fill out a brief intake form at the Center for Educational and Assistive Technology and participate in an evaluation to determine assistive technology needs.